An investigation into potential Russian interference in the 2016 presidential election has put discussions about court access front and center.

 On June 7, the D.C.
 Circuit Court ordered the release of additional documents, including redacted versions of the merits brief, oral argument transcript and record.

 According to the order, the government did, in fact, provide cause for why some portions of the documents are to remain sealed.
 The government said they generally do not oppose unsealing, but in this case, requested that two categories of the information remain under seal while the investigation remained open.
-The court, satisfied with the explanation, ordered for the government to publicly file its proposed redacted briefs and transcripts.
+The court, satisfied with the explanation, ordered the government to publicly file its proposed redacted briefs and transcripts.

 The government was also instructed by the court to propose redactions to the transcript from the oral argument conducted without Company A’s counsel present by July 12.